Believer (DJ Fresh and Adam F song)

 "Believer" is a single by English drum and bass producer DJ Fresh and English record producer and DJ Adam F. The song was released as a digital download on 7 June 2015 through Ministry of Sound as the sixth single from Fresh's forthcoming fourth studio album.
-The song peaked to number 58 on the UK Singles Chart.
+The song peaked at 58 on the UK Singles Chart.
 The song was written by Adam Fenton, Dan Stein and Ray Keith.

 Music video

 A music video to accompany the release of "Believer" was first released onto YouTube on 30 April 2015 at a total length of three minutes and fifteen seconds.